qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/understanding_properties.rst

     widget.setPadding([10, 20, 30, 40]);

 <note>
-For more information regarding declaration, usage and internal functionality please see the  <defining_properties|the developer documentation>.
+For more information regarding declaration, usage and internal functionality please see the  :doc:`the developer documentation <defining_properties>`.
 </note>